 Firmware download failure, e.g. firmware is missing dependency on the device, firmware is too large for available program or data memory

-Table 6.7.2.1.2-1 Management Adapter –downloadFirmware capability

-6.7.2.1.3 Post-Conditions
+6.7.2.1.4 Post-Conditions

 The Management Adapter has submitted a request to the Management Server to download the firmware.